fde-capu/biblio/README.md

 and outputs a file named 'bibli.htm' in any bibliographic norm according to a template.

 The file 'list.txt' must be formatted:

 `// Anything.`

 double slash at begining of line: comment

 `# <p>$A. $T. <b>$R</b>, $E, $P, $Y. $O: \<$L\>.
 Acesso: $I. $N.`

-sharp at begining begining of line: template in HTML.
+sharp at begining of line: template in HTML.

+The space after `#` is relevant.

 (this is an ABNT sample in Portuguese)

 ...folowed by:

 `A` Author, Names; Separated, This Way; Surname, Then First Name